AlirezaSalehy/Crane/README.md

 ## Introduction

 Crane is a zero-shot anomaly detection (ZSAD) framework that leverages a pre-trained vision-language model, CLIP, for robust and generalizable anomaly localization.
-It introduces two attention refinement modules—E-Attn and D-Attn—inserted into the vision backbone to enhance patch-level alignment, fully utilizing the pretrained knowledge, for the zero-shot task.
+It introduces two attention refinement modules—E-Attn and D-Attn—inserted into the vision backbone to enhance patch-level alignment, fully utilizing the pretrained knowledge for the zero-shot task.
 For image-level refinement, Crane adjusts the CLS token to improve global anomaly sensitivity and incorporates a context-guided prompt learning strategy to better model finer-grained anomalies.
 Together, these components strengthen both image-level and pixel-level detection.
-Extensive experiments across 14 datasets from industrial and medical domains show that Crane achieves state-of-the-art performance with consistent improvements across multiple evaluation metrics.
+Extensive experiments across 14 datasets from industrial and medical domains show that Crane achieves state-of-the-art performance, consistently improving over AdaCLIP and AnomalyCLIP by 2% to 29% across multiple evaluation metrics.

 <!-- ### Key Features
 - Enhancing the sensitivity of global  to anomalous cues for image-level anomaly detection
 - Reinforcing patch-level alignment by extending self-correlation attention through E-Attn